new333333/test2/ssf/build-readme.txt

   ${ant.home}/bin in its list.
 This makes the "ant" command line script available, which will be used to actually perform the build.

-(1) Download and install ICEcore Liferay/Tomcat bundle kit.
+(1) Download and install Kablink Liferay/Tomcat bundle kit.

-* Refer to the ICEcore Installation and Configuration Guide for detailed instructions.
-For the purpose of the remainder of this document, it is assumed that the bundled binary distribution is installed into C:/icecore directory.
+* Refer to the Kablink Installation and Configuration Guide for detailed instructions.
+For the purpose of the remainder of this document, it is assumed that the bundled binary distribution is installed into C:/kablink directory.

-(2) Download and install ICEcore source distribution.
+(2) Download and install Kablink source distribution.

-* For the purpose of the remainder of this document, it is assumed that the source package is unpacked into C:/icecore-1.0-src directory.
+* For the purpose of the remainder of this document, it is assumed that the source package is unpacked into C:/kablink-2.0-src directory.

-2. BUILDING ICEcore SOURCE AND/OR RE-DEPLOYING IT INTO BINARY INSTALLATION USING ANT
+2. BUILDING Kablink SOURCE AND/OR RE-DEPLOYING IT INTO BINARY INSTALLATION USING ANT

   Note: You can not use the source distribution alone to build or re-package a
         full bundled binary distribution from scratch.
 You must first install